 Under section 215 of the CAA, the legislative branch must comply with the OSHAct and its standards requiring that the workplace be free of recognized hazards that are likely to cause death or serious injury.
-The OCWR's Office of the General Counsel inspects congressional properties biennially for violations and reports them to the Speaker of the House and President pro tempore of the Senate.
+The Office of the General Counsel inspects congressional properties biennially for violations and reports them to the Speaker of the House and President pro tempore of the Senate.

-The CAA also provides that a congressional employee or an employing office may file a Request for Safety and Health Inspection to determine if a workplace hazard exists.
+The CAA also provides that a congressional employee or employing office may file a Request for Safety and Health Inspection to determine if a workplace hazard exists.
 Once the request is filed, the Office of the General Counsel is responsible for investigating the suspected unsafe working condition.

 When an investigation reveals a workplace hazard, the General Counsel notifies the responsible employing office or offices, which must take appropriate action to correct the hazardous condition.
-The General Counsel may issue citations and file complaints to enforce compliance with OSHA.
+The General Counsel has the authority to issue citations and file complaints to enforce compliance with the OSHAct.

-Dispute Resolution for Violations of Accessibility Laws
+Dispute Resolution for Violations of ADA Accessibility Laws

-Under section 210 of the CAA, the OCWR's Office of the General Counsel is required to inspect covered employing office facilities in the legislative branch for compliance with the public services and accommodations provisions of Titles II and III of the ADA.
+Under section 210 of the CAA, the Office of the General Counsel is required to inspect covered employing office facilities in the legislative branch for compliance with the public services and accommodations provisions of Titles II and III of the ADA.

 Additionally, members of the public who allege legislative branch ADA violations in public services and accommodations may file a Request for ADA Inspection with the General Counsel.
-If, following investigation, the General Counsel believes that a violation has occurred, the General Counsel may request mediation to resolve the dispute or may file an administrative complaint with the OCWR against the entity responsible for correcting the alleged violation.
+If, following investigation, the General Counsel believes that a violation has occurred, the General Counsel may request mediation to resolve the dispute or may file an administrative complaint with the OOC against the entity responsible for correcting the alleged violation.

-Covered employees alleging ADA Title I employment discrimination under section 201 of the CAA must use the procedures outlined in section 401 of the CAA.
+Covered employees alleging ADA Title I employment discrimination under section 201 must utilize the procedures outlined in section 401 of the CAA.

-Dispute Resolution for Violations of Federal Labor Law
+Dispute Resolution for Violations of Federal Labor Laws

-The CAA grants some legislative branch employees\ the right to join a labor organization for the purpose of collective bargaining under the Federal Service Labor-Management Relations Statute.
+The CAA grants some legislative branch employees the right to join a labor organization for the purpose of collective bargaining under the Federal Service Labor-Management Relations Statute.
 The CAA protects employees' rights to form, join, or assist a labor organization without fear of penalty or reprisal.
-The law also protects those who choose not to join or participate in a labor organization.
+It also protects those who choose not to join or participate in a labor organization.

-The OCWR Board of Directors issues final decisions on union representation and election issues, negotiability appeals, collective bargaining impasses, questions of arbitrability, and exceptions to an arbitrator's award.
+The Board of Directors of the OOC has the authority to issue final decisions on union representation and election issues, negotiability appeals, collective bargaining impasses, questions of arbitrability, and exceptions to an arbitrator's award.
 The Board also serves as the appellate body that issues decisions on unfair labor practice (ULP) complaints.
-The General Counsel investigates ULP allegations and prosecutes ULP complaints before a hearing officer and the OCWR Board of Directors.
+The General Counsel is responsible for investigating ULP allegations and prosecuting ULP complaints before a hearing officer and the OOC Board of Directors.

-\ Not all congressional employees are covered by the Federal Service Labor-Management Relations Statute.
+Not all congressional employees are covered by the Federal Service Labor-Management Relations Statute.